znuny/manual/source/admin/dynamicfields/index.rst

 Configuring Screens
 *******************

 We've taken the guesswork out of finding the correct system configuration in order to configure the dynamic fields to be used within screens.
-Using the following module, you will be able toconfigure the viewable fields for overviews and screens per drag and drop.
+Using the following module, you will be able to configure the viewable fields for overviews and screens per drag and drop.

 .. note::